Pair QuizHack

-QuizHack is built for students who want study help, notes, and follow-up AI chat to stay close to the coursework page instead of being spread across disconnected tabs.
+QuizHack keeps quiz questions, notes, and follow-up AI chat close to supported quiz pages instead of scattering them across tabs.

 Online coursework already lives inside the browser, which means most students solve problems by opening even more tabs.
 The question is in one place, notes are in another, and any follow-up explanation happens somewhere else again.
 That pattern works, but it is inefficient.
 The more assignments a student handles, the more the browser turns into a maze of context switching.